fuseio/FIPs/FIPS/fip-8.md

 vb = Bb * R = 90R

+**With the proposal**

-### With the proposal, validator B can combine his 9 accounts into one:
+Validator B can combine his 9 accounts into one

 <table>